Serzg1k/lib-api/README.md

   - Reads DSN/creds from env: `DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, `DB_PASS`.
   - Switch to SQLite by setting `dsn` to `sqlite:@common/runtime/library.sqlite` if needed.

 ---

-## Postman

-You can import the following basic requests:
-- Register, Login, Books list, Create, View, Update, Delete

-(Optionally add a ready-made collection file at `postman/Library-API.postman_collection.json` and import it).

----